Chxrls/Chxrls/README.md

 ayo folks i'm charls. a first year computer science student and i wanna die :(

-CONTACT ME ON THESE PLATFORMS BELOW
+FOR ANY CONCERNS HIT ME UP ON THESE PLATFORMS BELLOW :)

 DISCORD: Charls#8527